Sid Meier's Pirates! (2004 video game): Sword fighting

-Several events in the game will trigger a sword fighting mini-game in which the player fences an opponent in one-on-one combat.
+Several events in the game will trigger a sword fighting mini-game in which the player fences the opponent in a one-on-one combat.
 These segments may or may not include crews fighting in the background, being affected by the progress of the battle as well.

 Most often, sword fighting duels occur when two ships collide during naval combat.
 Sword fights can also break out during attacks on cities, particularly if the city has too few defenders to mount a battle outside the city gates, but also if the player manages to reach the town gates during such land battles without first having defeated the enemy force.
 During these two kinds of fights, the player's crew and the enemy crew will have an important influence on combat.
 Crew sizes and morale dictate which side is more likely to lose men during the conflict: as a leader loses men, the effectiveness of his combat moves is reduced.

 Dueling also occurs when the player challenges an enemy.
 This often takes place in taverns, when the player challenges the captain of the guard, or when confronting a known criminal and attempting to bring him to justice.
 When the player woos a governor's daughter, she will eventually request him to defeat a jealous suitor in one-on-one combat.
 These duels occur without crew presence and as such are not subject to the effects of crew morale.

 A duel is carried out with swords, although pistols can be acquired by the player to gain a starting advantage.
 During the duel, each combatant attempts to strike at his enemy without being struck.
 Each combatant can use one of three attacks: a low slash, a high chop, and a middle thrust.
 Each combatant can also defend against incoming blows with a dodge (against high chops), a jump (against low slashes), or a parry (against middle thrusts).
 When a blow "connects"—that is, the opponent fails to block with the right move—the struck duelist moves backwards.
 When one duelist reaches the "limit" of the fighting area, he loses the duel and either surrenders or is knocked out of the battle.